Mee1oy/Telebot_pinger/README.md

 If server is not unavailable, bot will send message about this every hour, then if server will become available again, bot will send message to you.

-You can find this bot in telegram as @ServerCheckingBo.
+You can find this bot in telegram as @ServerCheckingBot.

 P.S.
 If this bot is not working now.